Ask a Freelancer: Is It Ethical for a Company to Make Me Write a Sample on Spec?By Nicole Dieker July 14th, 2015

 The question isn’t whether most people write 600 words on spec for a prospective client.
 It’s whether you want that gig enough to write 600 words for free.

-I’ve written sample pieces before, when I was going after jobs.
+I’ve written sample pieces on spec before, when I was going after jobs.
 When starting out as a freelancer, I wrote a sample article as part of the hiring process for my very first writing job at CrowdSource.
 When I was ready to start pitching publications, I nearly always sent an unsolicited sample article along with my pitch as a way to prove I could write for their audience even though I didn’t have much of a portfolio yet.

 So, although I believe that writers should always be paid for published articles (and receive kill fees on contracted-but-unpublished articles), I see the logic in asking a prospective new hire to submit a 600-word sample.
 If a company is going to invest in a new writer long term, the bosses want to make sure the writer can handle the required work.